ibexa/documentation-developer/docs/migrating/migrating_from_ez_publish_platform.md

         - A good tip is to test out the content migration scripts early in the process to look for possible warnings given by them, and report these if it is considered as bugs in the migration scripts.

     1. "Hybrid setup" using Legacy Bridge is a supported option for 1.13LTS and 2.5LTS series.
 This means you can plan for a more gradual migration if you want, just like you could on eZ Publish Platform 5.x, with a more feature-mature version of eZ Platform, Symfony and even Legacy bridge itself.
-This is a great option for those who want the latest features.
+This is a great option for those who want acces to some of the latest features.
 The downside is a more complex setup to develop and maintian, given you continue run two systems in paralell, and the overall migration might take much longer when using an iterative/gradual approach.

     1. Additionally there are some other topics to be aware of for the code migration from eZ Publish to eZ Platform: